ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 }
 ```

-TBD, Current this method is hard-coded to free-form projects.
-It wouldn't be too hard to make it generate maven and ivy projects.
+TBD, Current this method is hard-coded to free-form and maven projects.
+It wouldn't be too hard to make it implement multi-job and ivy projects.
 File a bug if you'd find this useful.

 # DSL Methods